MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-dpm.md

 ::: moniker-end

 ## Next steps

+- See [release notes](dpm-release-notes.md) for any update rollups or hotfixes.

 - Learn how to [add storage](add-storage.md).

 - Learn how to [install and manage update rollups](update-rollups.md) for DPM.